quyennguyenvan/SA_Train/README.md

 # SA_Train
-create IaC (infrastruture as code) with terraform for aws
+create IaC (infrastruture as code) with terraform

 # first you have to install terraform
 # access your workspace and create folder